rostomzed/Android-Security-Assessment-Tools/README.md

 # Android-Security-Assessment-Tools

 This document is intended to provide a list of tools used for vulnerability analysis and penetration testing of Android applications.
 This is by no means a comprehensive list and some tools achieve similar goals.
-As most tools are open projects, some might not be constantly maintained and hence the use of multiple tools for penetration testing might be necessary.
+As most tools are open projects, some might not be constantly maintained and hence the use of multiple tools for security assessments and penetration testing might be necessary.

 | **Tool** | **Description** |